EugTech/radio-show/ISSUE_TEMPLATE.md

 ## Name of Topic or Event (What)

 ## SHORT Blurb about it to read on the radio
-The radio show is about 5 minutes long, longer chats could happen on the video show
+The radio show is about 5 minutes long.

 ## do you wnat to be on the show 7AM Thursday?
 - [ ] Yes